ponder-lab/Rejuvenate-Logging-Levels/README.md

 ## Settings

-We have eight option settings:
+We have nine option settings:

 - Treat CONFIG/WARNING/SEVERE log levels as category and not traditional levels.
 - Treat CONFIG log level as a category and not a traditional level.